A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Simulations

 \section{Simulations}

-In this section, we explore the behavior of our three-groups framework with non-local gene effects relative to a local three-groups model which has symmetric gene effects and relative to standard analysis pipelines and combinations thereof.
-Although we tried to replicate key features of real genomic data in our simulated datasets, in the end the simulated data are illustrative only; thus, the total number of simulated genes is small ($J=250$) to allow for uncluttered visualizations.
-In each scenario, we assigned five genes to have beneficial effects and five genes to have deleterious effects, with the remainder being null.
-Each simulated dataset includes a GWAS dataset and an RNA-seq dataset, which are independent conditional on a shared collection of gene labels.
-To approximately reflect the sample sizes in our actual datasets, we simulated 1,000 individuals for GWAS and 100 individuals for RNA-seq.
-For a full description of the simulated data please see the Appendix.
+In this section, we explore the behavior of our three-groups framework with asymmetric non-local gene effects relative to a local three-groups model with symmetric gene effects and standard analysis pipelines.
+Although we tried to replicate key features of real genomic data in our simulated datasets, the simulated data are illustrative only; thus, the total number of simulated genes is small ($J=250$) to allow for uncluttered visualizations.
+In each scenario, we assigned five genes to have beneficial effects and five genes to have deleterious effects.
+Each of the 300 simulated datasets includes a GWAS dataset and an RNA-seq dataset, which are independent conditional on the shared gene labels.
+To reflect the sample sizes in our actual datasets, we simulated 1,000 individuals for GWAS and 100 individuals for RNA-seq.
+Section 4 of the Supplementary Materials contains a full description of the simulated data.

-We used each of the 250 simulated sets of joint GWAS and RNA-seq data to compare thirteen different models.
-These models included conventional, non-local three-groups, and local symmetric three-groups models for GWAS alone (Figure \ref{fig:GWAS_one_run}), RNA-seq alone (Figure \ref{subfig:RNA_one_run}), and joint models (Figure \ref{subfig:Combined_one_run}).
-In the joint three-groups models, the GWAS and RNA-seq models are combined into a single hierarchical model as described in Section \ref{sec:intro}.
-The conventional methods are combined using Fisher's $p$-value combination method \citep{fisher2-1929a}.
+We use each of the 300 simulated sets of joint GWAS and RNA-seq data to compare conventional methods, a local symmetric three groups model, and a non-local asymmetric model for GWAS alone (Figure \ref{fig:GWAS_one_run}), RNA-seq alone (Figure~\ref{fig:one_run}\subref{subfig:RNA_one_run}), and joint models (Figure~\ref{fig:one_run}\subref{subfig:Combined_one_run}).
+In the joint three-groups models, the GWAS and RNA-seq models are combined into a single hierarchical model as described in the supplement.
+The conventional methods are combined using Fisher's $p$-value combination method \citep{fisher2-1929a} (the Cauchy combination method of \citet{liu2020cauchy} is explored in Section 5.2 of the Supplementary Materials).
 We chose competitor models for comparison based on what we take to be the most common analysis pipelines in the literature.
-Specifically, we used individual logistic regression (i.e. one logistic regression per gene, independently across genes) for GWAS; \texttt{DESeq2}, \texttt{edgeR}, and \texttt{limma+voom} for RNA-seq; and Fisher's $p$-value combination of the aforementioned models for joint models.
+Specifically, we used individual logistic regression (i.e. one logistic regression per gene, independently across genes) for GWAS; \texttt{DESeq2}, \texttt{edgeR}, and \texttt{limma+voom} for RNA-seq.
 Competitors methods were run with their default settings (including normalization) from the standard packages on Bioconductor.